shl152/cs445-rec2/README.md

 `cs445/rec2/` package folder within it, and note the following Java files
 inside:

    - `BagInterface.java` is a Java interface representing the ADT Bag.
+It is a slightly expanded version of what we developed in lecture.
    - `ArrayBag.java` is a dynamic capacity array-based implementation of ADT Bag.
 You will not need to focus on this implementation in this exercise.
    - `LongestCommonSubsequence.java` provides the skeleton of a LCS solution.